zenml-io/blog.zenml.io/_posts/2022-05-18-zero-eight-zero-release.md

 - We've been adding more and more stack components to handle the full MLOps story, so the list of options in the CLI has been growing and growing.
 With this release you'll see that the CLI options are split into menu groups which should make everything a lot more comprehensible and navigable!
+Check it out!
+  Doesn't it look beautiful now?

+![Screenshot of how our CLI looks now](../assets/posts/release_0_8_0/zenml-cli.png)

 ## 🚀 New Integrations